Manage accepted domains in Exchange Online

-Authoritative - Selecting this option means that email is delivered to email addresses that are listed for recipients in Office 365 for this domain.
+Authoritative: Email is delivered to email addresses that are listed for recipients in Office 365 for this domain.
 Emails for unknown recipients are rejected.

 If you just added your domain to Office 365 and you select this option, it's critical that you add your recipients to Office 365 before setting up mail to flow through the service.

 Typically, you use this option when all the email recipients in your domain are using Office 365.
 You can also use it if some recipients exist on your own email servers.
 However, if recipients exist on your own email servers, you must add your recipients to this Office 365 domain in order to make sure that mail is delivered as expected.
 For more information about how to manage your recipients, see these topics:

 Setting this option enables Directory Based Edge Blocking (DBEB), which rejects messages for invalid recipients at the service network perimeter.
 For more information about configuring DBEB during a migration, see Use Directory Based Edge Blocking to reject messages sent to invalid recipients.

 Internal relay (also known as non-authoritative): Recipients for this domain can be in Office 365 or your own email servers.
 Email is delivered to known recipients in Office 365 or is relayed to your own email server if the recipients aren't known to Office 365.

 You should not select this option if all of the recipients for this domain are in Office 365.

 If you select this option, you must create a connector for mail flow from Office 365 to your on-premises email server; otherwise recipients on the domain who are not hosted in Office 365 won't be able to receive mail on your own email servers.
 For more information about setting up connectors, see Set up connectors to route mail between Office 365 and your own email servers.